Quick Summary

 - Unclear throttling policy — Holafly states carriers “may apply fair-use limits” but never specifies the threshold

-- Hotspot limited to 500 MB/day — not enough to share with a laptop or multiple devices
+- Hotspot is tightly capped — 1 GB per day, which isn’t enough to comfortably share with a laptop or multiple devices for a full day

 - No small data option — if you only need 2 GB for a weekend, you still pay the full daily rate